What is leukemia

-Leukemia treatments depend on the type of leukemia you have, your age, your general health, and whether the leukemia has spread to other organs or tissues.
+Leukemia treatments depend on the type of leukemia you have, your age, your general health, and whether leukemia has spread to other organs or tissues.
 There are 5 common treatment categories, they include:

 This therapy uses powerful beams of energy to kill leukemia cells or prevent them from growing.
 The radiation is directed to the exact locations in your body where there is a cluster of cancer cells or it can be given over your entire body as part of a hematopoietic cell transplant.

 This therapy, also called biological therapy, uses certain drugs to strengthen the body’s defense system-the immune system – to fight leukemia.
-Immunotherapies include interferons, interleukins, T-cell therapy with dummy antigen receptors.
+Immunotherapies include interferons, interleukins, and T-cell therapy with dummy antigen receptors.